tale97/github-repo-tracker/README.md

 ## Please Connect

-Please do feel free to connect with me and give me feedback on this web pp!
+Please do feel free to connect with me and give me feedback on this web app!
 I would love to hear criticisms so I can further improve the app.
 If you have any suggestion for a feature, also just let me know!
 I love adding new features :smile: